Kyuu-Ji/htb-write-up/zipper/write-up-zipper.md

 ### Exploiting Zabbix to access Zipper

-On the admin interface it is possible to see the enabled services for the clients and it looks like out target _zipper_ has the **Zabbix Agent** installed:
+On the admin interface it is possible to see the enabled services for the clients and it looks like our target _zipper_ has the **Zabbix Agent** installed:

 ![Enabled services](https://kyuu-ji.github.io/htb-write-up/zipper/zipper_web-4.png)